 Yes!
 You can keep just one assassin snail.
 These snails aren’t particularly social and don’t need others to feel safe.
 In most cases, it’s best to keep only one assassin snail so that feedings stay easy.

 Food and Diet

 Feeding assassin snails isn’t as difficult as it sounds.

 If you don’t have the space to set up another tank, then you will need other options.
 Believe it or not, assassin snails will accept fish flakes and pellets.
-A protein-rich food should help supplement your snail’s diet, but other live and frozen foods should also be offered regularly.
+A protein-rich food should help supplement your snail’s diet, but try a live and frozen food source such as blood worms.

 These snails will appreciate a variety of live and frozen brine shrimp, mysis shrimp, and bloodworms.
 Feedings should be at least two to three times a week.

 For a long time, it was believed that assassin snails reproduce slowly.
 While they may lay only one egg at a time, they are efficient reproducers (video source).